 - 1. Adult: any natural person at least eighteen (18) years old. - 2.
 Minor: any natural person under the age of eighteen (18) years old. - 3.
 Person: any natural person. - 4.
 Tobacco product: any substance that contains tobacco, including, but not limited to, cigarettes, cigars, pipes, snuff, smoking tobacco, or smokeless tobacco (Vape). - 5.
-Educational property: any public school building or bus, public school campus, grounds, recreational area, athletic field, or other property owned, used or operated by any local school board, school, or directors for the administration of any public educational institution or during a school-related activity; provided, however, that the term "educational property" shall not include any sixteenth section school land or lieu land on which is not located a public school building, public school campus, public school recreational area or public school athletic field.
-Educational property shall not include property owned or operated by the state institutions of higher learning, the public community and junior colleges, or vocational-technical complexes where only adult students are in attendance.
+Educational property: any public school building or bus, public grounds, school campus, recreational area, athletic field, or other property owned, used or operated by any local school board, directors school, or for the administration public of any educational institution or during a school-related activity; provided, however, that the term "educational property" shall not include any sixteenth section school land or lieu land on which is not located a public school building, public school campus, public school recreational area or public school athletic field.
+Educational property shall not include property owned or operated by the state institutions of higher learning, the public community and junior colleges, or vocationaltechnical complexes where only adult students are in attendance.